manningstinson/holbertonschool-simple_shell/docs/environ.md

 # Environment

-Certainly!
-Let's break down the provided C code into code blocks and explain each part in the context of a simple shell.
+This C code defines functions for interacting with environment variables in a simple shell.
+It includes functions to print the environment, retrieve, set, and unset specific variables, as well as populate the environment with a provided set of variables.
+These utilities enhance the shell's capability to manage and utilize environmental information.

 ```c
 #include "shell.h"